delawaremathguy/ShoppingList15/README.md

 Feel free to use this as is, to develop further, to completely ignore, or even just to inspect and then send me a note or Open an Issue to tell me I am doing this all wrong.

-### Most Recent Update(s) of 3 May, 2022
+### Most Recent Update(s) of 7 May, 2022

+* (*7 May*) Removed the context menu in LocationsView to delete a location in the LocationsView with simples *swipe to delete* code.
 * (*3 May*) Identifiers previously named `EditableItemData` and `EditableLocationData` have been renamed to `DraftItem` and `DraftLocation`, respectively.
 All variables of these types and associated language throughout the codebase have been (*mostly*) updated to accommodate this change.
 * (*3 May*) Other variable names have changed and some syntax has been updated (e.g., `NavigationLink(destination: ...)` has been replaced by `NavigationLink { ... } { ... }`).

-Please be sure to consult the ChangeLog below for all updates since the initial release of the project on 23 December, 2021.
+Please be sure to consult the ChangeLog below for a list of all updates since the initial release of the project on 23 December, 2021.

 ## General App Structure